wildonion/uniXerr/server/skeleton/microservices/psychoder/README.md

-An asynchronous 🪢 and multithreading🧵 CLI backend supports various deep learning algorithms and networks such as MLP, CNN, LSTM and SSL models like VAE, GAN and Transformers
+An asynchronous 🪢, multithreading🧵 and actor based CLI backend supports various deep learning algorithms and networks such as MLP, CNN, LSTM and SSL models like VAE, GAN and Transformers

 # Development Setup